 Each year, Four Diamonds provides direct support to approximately 600 children with cancer – 100 who are newly diagnosed and 500 who are continuing their fight.
 Four Diamonds covers 100 percent of all medical expenses related to cancer care not covered by insurance for qualifying Four Diamonds children.

 Because of the community's steady and generous support, Four Diamonds has been able to assist 100 percent of the childhood cancer patients who have been treated at Penn State Children's Hospital.

 Once again, Penn State Children's Hospital was recognized as one of the top 50 hospitals in the nation for childhood cancer care.
-The Children's Hospital was also recognized for seven other specialties in U.S. News & World Report's 2015-16 rankings.
+The Children's Hospital was also recognized for five other specialties in U.S. News & World Report's 2016-17 rankings.

 Meet our Four Diamonds families and join the fight to conquer childhood cancer.

 Christopher Millard was 11 years old when he was first diagnosed with cancer.
 Shortly before he lost his three-year battle with cancer, he wrote a story about a great knight who sought out the four diamonds of Courage, Wisdom, Honesty and Strength, in order to be released from the grips of an evil sorceress.
 These diamonds symbolized the attributes that Chris believed were necessary to overcome cancer.
 Read Chris' story.

 In honor of their son, Christopher's parents, Charles and Irma Millard, founded Four Diamonds to assist children and their families in their fight against childhood cancer.
 Through Four Diamonds, Chris Millard and his legendary story live on and serve as a beacon of hope for children and their families fighting cancer.